Barrier States Theory for Safety-Critical Multi-Objective Control: Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS 3 )

 where each term in the left hand side is smaller than the right hand side.
 Hence, we can directly conclude that $\exists \tilde{\alpha}_1, \tilde{\alpha}_z \in \mathcal{KL}$ and $\alpha_u \in \mathcal{K}$ s.t. $\forall x_0 \in \mathcal{S}, \forall 0 \leq z_0 < \infty, \ \forall u \in \ell^{\infty}$ and $t\geq0$,

 and

 Hence, the system is ISS and ISSf (the BaS is ISS which is a stronger condition than \eqref{eq: input-to-state safety condition}), which completes the proof. \end{proof}

-Since our ultimate interest is designing multi-objective safe controls, we wish to ensure that the designed continuous safety embedded controller is able to render the safe set invariant despite some bounded input noise, i.e. robustly controlled invariant. \autoref{prop: safety system is ISS iff orignal is IS3} is a significant proposition as it allows us to embrace the tools developed for ISS to achieve IS$^3$ by way of dealing with the safety embedded system.
+Since our goal is to design multi-objective safe controllers, we are particularly interested in ensuring that the safety embedded controller renders the safe set robustly invariant under bounded input disturbances.\autoref{prop: safety system is ISS iff orignal is IS3} is pivotal in this context, as it enables the use of established ISS tools to characterize and enforce IS$^3$ through the safety embedded system.
 The Lyapunov-like theorem in \cite[Theorem~4.19]{khalil2002nonlinear}, provides a sufficient condition for ISS.
 Applying that theorem for the safety embedded system, allows us to construct a sufficient condition for IS$^3$ based on \autoref{prop: safety system is ISS iff orignal is IS3}.

-Under general regularity conditions of the systems dynamics in \eqref{eq: control system dynamics}, it has been established that global exponential stability of the autonomous, i.e. undisturbed, system corresponds to input-to-state stability \cite{khalil2002nonlinear}.
-Consequently, local asymptotic stability of the autonomous system corresponds to local input-to-state stability \cite{mironchenko2016local-iss}.
-In other words, an asymptotically stable undisturbed system is intrinsically robust to small enough external inputs \cite[Chapter~2]{mironchenko2023ISS-book}.
-This stems from the definition of input-to-state stability and the fact that asymptotic stability is equivalent to uniform asymptotic stability of autonomous systems.
-The following corollary provides neat results for ISSf and IS$^{3}$ when combined with the developed results in the preceding subsections, which is a direct result of \autoref{prop: safety system is ISS iff orignal is IS3} and \cite[Theorem~4.19]{khalil2002nonlinear}.
+Moreover, under standard regularity conditions, global exponential stability of the undisturbed system implies ISS \cite{khalil2002nonlinear}, while local asymptotic stability implies local ISS \cite{mironchenko2016local-iss}.
+In other words, an asymptotically stable autonomous system is inherently robust to small bounded disturbances \cite[Chapter~2]{mironchenko2023ISS-book}, as ISS generalizes uniform asymptotic stability by accounting for external inputs.
+The following corollary leverages these facts to establish sufficient conditions for IS$^3$ and ISSf under the proposed framework, which is a direct result of \autoref{prop: safety system is ISS iff orignal is IS3} and \cite[Theorem~4.19]{khalil2002nonlinear}.